kalliope-project/kalliope/docs/settings/triggers/snowboy.md

 ## Pretrained universal models

 Snowboy provides pretrained universal models.
-Ŷou can either find them [here](https://github.com/Kitt-AI/snowboy/tree/master/resources) or in the kalliope repo under `kalliope/kalliope/trigger/snowboy/resources/models/umdl`
+Ŷou can either find them [here](https://github.com/Kitt-AI/snowboy/tree/master/resources)

 Here is the list of the umdl models, and the parameters that you have to use for them: